Religious cosmology: Zoroastrian

-Biblical cosmology
+Biblical cosmology and Abrahamic faiths

 The universe of the ancient Israelites was made up of a flat disc-shaped Earth floating on water, heaven above, underworld below.
 Humans inhabited Earth during life and the underworld after death, and the underworld was morally neutral; only in Hellenistic times (after c.330 BC) did Jews begin to adopt the Greek idea that it would be a place of punishment for misdeeds, and that the righteous would enjoy an afterlife in heaven.
 In this period too the older three-level cosmology was widely replaced by the Greek concept of a spherical Earth suspended in space at the centre of a number of concentric heavens.
+The belief that God created matter from nothing is called creatio ex nihilo (as opposed to creatio ex materia).
+It is the accepted orthodoxy of most denominations of Judaism and Christianity.
+Most denominations of Christianity and Judaism believe that a single, uncreated God was responsible for the creation of the cosmos.